igorkll/LGC-Boombox/README.md

 * install a large electrolytic capacitor at a minimum of 16 volts, observing the polarity to the wires that have 12 volt power only when the hardware power button is turned on
 * solder the kyromic and film capacitor parallel to it
 * insulate all the wires and glue the amplifier and esp32c3 to the case with hot glue
+* if your motherboard does not have built-in Bluetooth, then insert the USB Bluetooth adapter into the free USB slot

 ### completing the build
 #### produce with a strictly open window without an anti-mosquito net, in case of fire it should be possible to throw the column out the window